knowmetools/km-api/docs/development.rst

 We use git_ for version control and generally follow the development model laid out `here <git-branching-model_>`_.
 If you are looking for a tool to assist in following this model, we recommend git-flow_, a tool made by the same people that created the development model.

-Since this is a Python project, we recommend using a virtualenv_ to manage the environment for the project.
-If you want to simplify the management of these virtual environments, we recommend using virtualenvwrapper_.

 This project runs on Python 3.4.
-Ideally your development environment also has Python 3.4 installed.
-If not, you can find it `here <python34_>`_
+You must have Python 3.4 installed to contribute.
+If you do not have it installed, you can find it `here <python34_>`_.
+To manage third-party Python packages, we use pipenv_.

 .. _project-setup: